JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

 x, stats = lsqr(A_gpu, b_gpu)
 ```

-!!! warning
+!!! note
-    The library `oneMKL` is not interfaced yet in oneAPI.jl and all BLAS routines (dot, norm, mul!, etc.) dispatch to generic fallbacks.
+    The library `oneMKL` is interfaced in oneAPI.jl and accelerate linear algebra operations on Intel GPUs.
+Only dense linear systems are supported because sparse linear algebra routines are not interfaced yet.

 ## Apple M1 GPUs